-What is the Difference Between Islamic Banking and Conventional Banking?
+What is the Difference between Islamic Banking and Conventional Banking?

-Dependence on Sharia
+1. Dependence on Sharia

-Prohibition of Ribah
+2. Prohibition of Ribah

-Money is not the source of wealth creation and also that money should not create money.
-Work and effort, for example, intellectual effort must play a role in the productive process, in other words the development process must be achieved through an relationship between capital and labour.
-This does not mean however, that wealth gained without effort, such as gifts, inheritance or charity is disallowed.
+This means that money is not the only source of money growth nor shall money generate money.
+Rather, Work and effort should, for example, intellectual effort must play a role in the productive process, and in other words the development process must be achieved through a relationship between capital and labor.
+However, this should not exclude wealth gained without effort, such as gifts, inheritance or charity.
 These gains, in fact are not guaranteed and effort still has to be made in order to manage these gains and guarantee a regular income.
 Otherwise this wealth will be depleted through zakat.
-Therefore who ever makes an effort deserves a reward for it and is entitled to get it.
-Conversely, people who do not make this effort should not expect any return and are not entitled to it.
-Exception is made for people who cannot work because of illness or disability.
+Omar Ibn Al Khattab once said: “Be bold with the money of orphans to avoid its depletion through charity.”